miklevin/MikeLev.in/_posts/2025-09-15-mcp-chronicles-progressive-enhancement.md

 more importantly, they have just a general high-level knowledge of these tools.
 I'd throw the general Unix-style terminal into this group.

+### The Bedrock Stack: Why Linux, Python, and Git Matter

 These bedrock tools don't churn at quite the rate as NodeJS and all the JavaScript frameworks and everything we fall the full web stack.
 Yes, Python goes from Python 3.11 to Python 3.12 but it's at such a slow pace and the